Seriously … what’s the magic answer? Is it 5%? 10%? 15%?

 How Saving the IRS Max = +$4,000 Saved!

-Let’s reach for the stars for a minute and consider what the benefit would be of reaching this upper limit …
+Let’s reach for the stars for a minute and consider what the benefit would be if you contributed enough money to your 401(k) to hit this upper limit.

 Using the same numbers as our previous example, we now have: